scisprints/scisprints.github.io/_sources/index.md.txt

 **Dates**: May, 28th to June 2nd
 **Location**: Berkeley Institute for Data Science

+## [24 - 25 May] NumPy developer sprint

+NumPy is the fundamental numerical package for scientific computing in Python.
+It is a Python library that provides a multidimensional array object, and an assortment of routines for fast operations on arrays.
+While useful on its own, the array object is the core data structure for many packages in the Python landscape, including Pandas, OpenCV's python bindings, and deep learning frameworks such as TensorFlow and PyTorch.

+NumPy is managed by a steering committee, and run by a group of developers who rarely meet in person.
+The stars have aligned, and a group of the steering committee/core developers will be in Berkeley for two days.

+We will discuss and maybe even resolve some of the thornier open pull requests and issues, set some short term goals, and better define deeper issues that need more community input.

+**Dates**: May 24-25, 2018
+**Location**: Berkeley Institute for Data Science

 # Past Sprints

 ## [29 - 30 March] Matplotlib/GraphXD sprint